zdravkov/kendo-docs/getting-started/web/pivotgrid/olap-cube-setup.md

 ---
-nav_title: Setup OLAP cube
+title: Setup OLAP cube
-title: Quick steps for OLAP cube setup
+page_title: Quick steps for OLAP cube setup
 description: A list of steps for OLAP cube setup and HTTP access
 ---